Difference Between Trunk Port vs Access Port

 In very simple words, the trunk of a tree carries water and essential nutrients to all the branches and leaves of a tree.
-Similarly, trunk in VLAN especially carries streams of signals to the correct destination or location.
-Basically we can say it is a link that carries many signals at the same time which leads to creating more efficient network access between two nodes.
+Similarly, the trunk in VLAN especially carries streams of signals to the correct destination or location.
+Basically, we can say it is a link that carries many signals simultaneously, which leads to creating more efficient network access between two nodes.

-Let’s have a look at Access port now.
+Let’s have a look at the Access port now.
 The access port is used to connect a guest Virtual machine which is VLAN.
-Basically it is a type of connection on a switch.
-It provides the virtual machines with the connectivity via a switch which is VLAN and that too without having the support of VLAN tagging.
+Basically, it is a type of connection on a switch.
+It provides the virtual machines with connectivity via a switch, VLAN, and that too without VLAN tagging.